sketchplugins/plugin-directory/README.md

 - [StyleClip](https://github.com/liawesomesaucer/styleclip), by Vincent: Sketch plugin that copies an element's styles directly to your Mac clipboard.
 Supports CSS & SCSS
 - [styledrop](https://github.com/ryanmclaughlin/styledrop), by Ryan McLaughlin: A plugin for Sketch allows you to easily copy styles from one layer to another.
 - [Super Shapes](https://github.com/sureskumar/super-shapes), by Sures Kumar: Generate complex organic super-shapes using super formula.
+- [SVG Insert](https://github.com/tankxu/SVG-Insert), by tankxu: Insert SVG code as a Layer.
-- [SVGO Compressor](https://github.com/bohemiancoding/svgo-compressor), by Bohemian Coding: A Plugin that compresses SVG assets using SVGO, right when you export them.
+- [SVGO Compressor](https://sketchapp.com/extensions/plugins/svgo-compressor/), by Bohemian Coding: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.
 - [Swap Elements](https://github.com/interacthings/swap-elements), by interacthings: Sketch plugin to swap positions of two elements.
 - [Swap Fill & Border](https://github.com/nathco/swap-fill-border), by Nathan Rutzky: Sketch.app plugin for swapping fill and border colors.
 - [Swap Styles](https://github.com/ozzik/swap-styles), by Oz Pinhas: Sketch plugin for swaping styles between two layers.